RealValue FX Engine

 How is TCS calculated across multiple transactions?

 RealValue FX Engine sorts all your logged transactions by date in ascending order and walks the financial year cumulatively.
 Once the cumulative gross INR exceeds ₹10,00,000 in a FY, TCS at 20% applies on the excess for each subsequent transaction.
 TCS resets to zero at the start of each new financial year (April 1).
+This accumulated history is then fed directly into the TCS Opportunity Cost schedule to visualize when that capital will be recovered.

 My transaction data is stored where?